Navigate to Customer Locations: Directions, ETA, Multi-Stop Routing & Geofence Auto Check-Out

 - Pest control: revisiting a property for a second treatment while already in the area.

-- Pool / lawn routes: grouping properties in one suburb to reduce travel time and fuel costs.
+- Pool / lawn routes: grouping properties suburb-by-suburb to reduce fuel costs.

 - Trades: dropping off parts at a nearby job after a supplier run.